Suban2108/Swap-Circle/README.md

 # Swap-Circle

-The Deployment is not working as of now due to a deployment issue with respect to the Backend.
-Sorry for the inconvenience.
+# In the Deployed project, some of the API are not working properly due to an issue.

 render: https://swap-circle-frontend.onrender.com/